siddhartha-gadgil/DeptWeb/_auto-seminars/2010/2010-8-17-dr-siddhartha-gadgil.md

 date: 2010-8-17
 speaker: "Dr. Siddhartha Gadgil, IISc."
 title: "Triangulating the Deligne-Mumford Compactification of Riemann Surfaces"
 time: "2:00 p.m."
-venue: "LH-1, Department of Mathematics"
+time: "LH-1, Department of Mathematics"
 ---
 The space of all complex structures on a surface, and the Deligne-Mumford compactification of this space, play an important